-36. If you sold one or two houses that you lived in, you would not be taxed on the sale proceeds (provided you met the other criteria for the residential exclusion or the main home exclusion), as you would not have a regular pattern involving disposal at that point.
-If you sold more than that, for any reason, the question of whether you have a regular pattern may arise.
+- reason or purpose for the sale is outside your control.
+What matters is whether you have engaged in a regular pattern of transactions of the relevant type. - 36.
+If you sold one or two houses that you lived in, you would not be taxed on the sale proceeds (provided you met the other criteria for the residential exclusion or the main home exclusion), as you would not have a regular pattern involving disposal at that point.
+If you sold more than that, the question of whether you have a regular pattern may arise, regardless of the reasons for the sales.
 As noted at [25], this would involve considering the number of similar transactions and the intervals of time between them.
 Generally, you would need to have at least three prior transactions for there to be a regular pattern.